NishchayAnand/software-engineering/Networking/Notes.md

 **HTTP runs on top of TCP/IP.** Basically, it depends on TCP/IP to get the complete request and response from one place to another.

+Every resource on the web has its own unique address, in the URL format.

+## Ports

+The internet web (HTTP) server software usually runs on port 80 (it's `443` for `HTTPS`).
+Think of ports as unique identifiers.
+A port represents a **logical connection** to a particular piece of software running on the server hardware.

+> **_NOTE:_** Ports do not represent a place to plug in physical devices.
+They're just numbers representing a server application.

+Without port numbers, the server would have no way of knowing which application a client wanted to connect to.

+If you're writin services (server programs) to run on a company network, you should check with the sys-admins to find out which ports are already taken.

 ---

 ## EXTRA: